Skip to main content

 ________________________________________________________________________________

-MOVIE / FILM / SPORTING EVENT LICENSING
+MOVIE / TV / SPORTING EVENT LICENSING

-If you are planning to show a movie or film in a public venue or anywhere outside a private residence, you must have a license.
-Use of personal subscriptions to streaming platforms (i.e. Hulu, Apple TV, Netflix, etc...) to show a movie, film, or tv show is not permitted in public venues or any location that is not a private residence.
-Criterion and Swank are two of the most popular licensing agencies.
-Licenses typically cost $300 - $900.
-There are some limited special allowances for faculty using films, movies, tv shows as part of an academic course for educational purposes.
+Groups planning to show all or part of a movie, television show or sporting event in a public venue or anywhere outside a private residence, must have a license.
+Use of personal subscriptions to streaming platforms (i.e. Hulu, Apple TV, Netflix, ESPN, etc...) to show a movie, television show, or sporting event is not permitted in public venues or any location that is not a provide residence.
+The Stamp Student Union is considered a public venue.
+Stamp requires proof of proper licensing.

 _____________________________________________________________________________